lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

 Backend.AI supports to develop by Visual Studio Code using SSH/SFTP connection to the created compute sessions (containers).
-IOnce connected to a server, you can interact with files and folders anywhere on the compute sessions(containers).
+Once connected to a server, you can interact with files and folders anywhere on the compute sessions(containers).
 In this section, we will learn how to do it.

 Prerequisite installed plugin - remote-development extension pack